Martin Gore: Early life

-Martin Lee Gore was born in London, England.
-His biological father was an African American G.I. stationed in Britain.
+Martin Lee Gore was born in London.
+His biological father was an African-American G.I. stationed in Britain.
 Gore was raised by his stepfather David Gore and biological mother Pamela, who both worked at the Ford of Britain motor plant in Dagenham.
 He believed his stepfather was his biological father until the age of 30, when he learned of his biological father.
-Gore later apparently met his biological father in the American South.
-Gore has described his upbringing as "normal" and "stable" but said he was also an introvert and preferred to spend time reading alone rather than with school peers.
-However, he also stated that he enjoyed his time at school and took part in foreign exchange trips.
+Gore later met his biological father in the American South.

+Gore has described his upbringing as "normal" and "stable" and has said that he was an introvert who preferred to spend time reading alone rather than with school peers.
+He stated that he enjoyed his time at school and took part in foreign exchange trips.
+His family briefly lived in Hornchurch during his upbringing before moving to Basildon, where he attended the Nicholas Comprehensive School.
+During school he was the guitarist in a local band called Norman and the Worms.

 Gore taught himself to play keyboard from the 1970s, never receiving formal training.
 He learned to perform chart hits, figuring out their structures via the magazine Disco 45.
-He attended Nicholas Comprehensive School, Basildon, where he was the guitarist in a local band called Norman and the Worms.
 He shared a class with Andy "Fletch" Fletcher, Alison Moyet and Perry Bamonte.
 Gore left Nicholas Comprehensive after completing his A-levels in 1979 and took a job as a bank cashier.
 During evenings, weekends and any other spare time, he remained involved with Norman and the Worms.
-He became interested in electronic music upon hearing acts such as Kraftwerk, the Human League and Orchestral Manoeuvres in the Dark (OMD).
+He became interested in electronic music upon hearing acts such as Kraftwerk, the Human League and OMD.
 He borrowed a Korg 700S from a friend, before purchasing a Yamaha CS5, his first synthesizer.

 Gore has two younger half-sisters, Karen, born in 1967, and Jacqueline, born in 1968.